-Lecture: One hour per week of work in class, two hours of outside work
+Lecture: One hour per week of work in class, two hours of outside work.

-Lecture/Lab or Integrated Lab: Two hours per week of work in class, one hour of outside work.
+Activity: Two hours per week of work in class, one hour of outside work.

 Lab: Three hours of work in class.
 Some lab classes, especially in the Sciences, require outside work.